geshan/geshan.github.com/posts/2021-10-29-nodejs-sqlite.md

 1. You have a general working knowledge of Node.js and Express Js.
 1. You have Node.js (preferably latest LTS) running on your machine or on have [Docker with Node.js](/blog/2020/11/nodejs-with-docker/) running
 1. SQLite is installed and running on your system, you can get it from [here](https://www.sqlite.org/download.html) and try `sqlite3 --version` after it is installed.
-1. Any prior experience what the SQLite database would be helpful but not essential.
+1. Any prior experience with the SQLite database would be helpful but not essential.
 1. Some git experience will be good to have.

 In the next stop of this Node.js SQLite tutorial, we will set up the database.